If our courses are full you may still inquire about semi-private or private courses

 Here at IDC we have created a comprehensive refresher course that is suited for our water.
 It is a course that is not just for review, but for advancing your diving skills as well.
 This is an excellent way for divers that have done all or most of their diving in warmer waters to get acquainted with BC’s more temperate IDC’s Deluxe Refresher Course is one step past the Basic Refresher Course.
 You will participate in the basic refresher course on the first day then on day 2 you start the Drysuit Specialty Course.
 It includes two ocean dives and your drysuit specialty certification, as well as all necessary PADI materials and rental equipment.
 No hidden fees!

-- Two pool sessions and 2 Ocean Dives
+- Two hour pool session and Two Ocean Dives

 - PADI Drysuit Suit Crew Pack